shannonmoeller-archive/doxit/README.md

 Change Log
 ----------

+### 1.1.2
+- Fixed issue with path-matching regular expression in Windows.

 ### 1.1.1
 - Better abstraction for long-term maintainability.
 Moved file globbing from cli to core to make JavaScript api more useful.